Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 Who can open a Starling Business account?

-To open a Starling business account, there are certain requirements.
-You will need to be a resident in the United Kingdom and have a UK phone number for registration, though Starling may allow non-UK numbers from certain countries.
+To open a Starling business account, certain requirements apply.
+You need to be a resident of the United Kingdom and have a UK phone number for registration, though Starling may allow non-UK numbers from certain countries.

 Limited companies and other types of businesses or partnerships have to be registered at Companies House in the UK.
 Only a ‘Person of Significant Control’ can open an account for a registered company, and that person should be a UK resident.
 Sole traders must also live in the UK and be registered as self-employed.

-Only the account owner or Persons of Significant Control may use the account, so you cannot just give the business debit card to staff members.
-It is not possible to open an extra bank account for the same business, only a new business account for another registered business entity.
+Only the account owner or Persons of Significant Control may use the account, so you can’t just give the business debit card to staff members.
+That’s a big disadvantage for teams used to expense cards like Monzo’s or Revolut’s.

 Costs and fees